nickjj/docker-phoenix-example/README.md

 # You should see all passing tests.
 Warnings are typically ok.
 ./run test

-# You can also get test coverage by running coveralls.
+# You can also get test coverage which uses coveralls.
+./run test:coverage
-./run coveralls
+./run test:coverage:details
 ```

 #### Stopping everything: